* 10-yr U.S. Treasury yield at highest since 2011

 By Medha Singh

-Oct 4 (Reuters) - U.S. stocks fell broadly on Thursday, mirroring weakness in the global markets, as government bond yields surged to multi-year highs on robust U.S. economic data and optimistic views from the Federal Reserve, sparking fears of accelerating inflation.
+Oct 4 (Reuters) - Wall Street tumbled on Thursday, mirroring a slump in global financial markets, as U.S. Treasury yields surged to multi-year highs on robust economic data and on upbeat comments from the Federal Reserve, sparking fears of accelerating inflation.

-The yield on the benchmark 10-year note hit a high of 3.232 percent, as strong economic data on Wednesday raised expectations that the non-farm payrolls report due out on Friday morning would come in stronger than anticipated.
+The yield on the benchmark 10-year note was perched at seven-year high as strong economic data on Wednesday raised expectations that the non-farm payrolls report due out on Friday morning would come in stronger than anticipated.

 Despite the pullback, U.S. stocks are trading near record levels, raising concerns about valuations with the earnings season just around the corner.